amnuts/opcache-gui/README.md

 ## Releases

+**Version 3.1.0**\
+Added the ability to sort the cached file list in a variety of ways.

 **Version 3.0.1**\
 A minor update that will use http or https to get the javascript libraries, depending on what you're using.